Hierarchical editing language for macromolecules: Design

 Monomers are assigned short unique identifiers in internal HELM databases and can be represented by the identifier in strings.
 The approach is similar to that used in Simplified molecular-input line-entry system (SMILES).
 An exchangeable file format allows sharing of data between companies who have assigned different identifiers to monomers.

+Examples

+(For now, see the following external links: "HELM notation" on HELM wiki, and test data file.)

+Adoption

 In 2014 ChEMBL announced plans to adopt HELM by 2014.
 The informatics company BIOVIA developed a modified Molfile format called the Self-Contained Sequence Representation (SCSR) A standard which can incorporate individual attempts to solve the problem and be used universally and avoid proliferating standards is a goal of HELM.

 Tools

 An editor tool is needed to visualize and work with biomolecules at the correct level of detail.
 The editor is needed to "zoom out" to see a large molecule at the amino-acid sequence level, then "zoom in" to the atomic level at a particular site of conjugation or derivatization.

 The HELM Editor and HAbE (HELM Antibody Editor) are two client tools which may in the future be released as web-based applications.